Tehran–Rey Railway: Horse-drawn tram

-When he arrived in Tehran, he quickly realized that he had been mistaken in his opinion about the culture of the Persians.
+When he arrived at Tehran, he quickly realised that he had been mistaken in his opinion about the culture of the Persians.
 "In Europe at that time people still believed to find a country from the Arabian Nights here, but in reality it was a broken state that was completely devastated."
-[2] This was due to the apparent disinterest of the Qajar rulers to develop the country and instead only think about increasing their own wealth.
+This was due to the apparent disinterest of the Qajar rulers to develop the country and instead only think about increasing their own wealth.

 In February 1861, Gasteiger began surveying a horse-drawn tram from Tehran to Shah Abdol-Azim Shrine in Rey, nine kilometers away, a much-visited place of pilgrimage.
 He calculated the cost of building the railway with a deployment of 1,000 men and a construction period of three months at 18,000 tomans.
 Gasteiger hadn't expected what would happen next.
 "A senior Persian official clapped his hands over his head and said that he had undoubtedly miscalculated and that the cost would have to be 30,000 tomans, otherwise it would be preferable to abandon the whole thing."
-[3] Gasteiger remained steadfast in his calculations and refused to include the bribes for the court official in his calculations, and so the railroad project was put on hold for the next 25 years.
+Gasteiger remained steadfast in his calculations and refused to include the bribes for the court official in his calculations, and so the railroad project was put on hold for the next 25 years.